-Still, the potential of gaze in complementing input to LLM-based robotic systems has been thus far not much explored.
-Nevertheless, situated interaction with such robots would be greatly improved if it could leverage both enhanced NLP capabilities and appropriate interpretations of non-verbal cues, such as gaze, especially for resolving open-world references \cite{williams2016situated}.
+Still, the potential of gaze in complementing verbal input to LLM-based robotic systems has not been much explored thus far.
+Nevertheless, situated interaction with robots would be greatly improved if it could leverage both enhanced NLP capabilities and appropriate interpretations of non-verbal cues, such as gaze, especially for resolving open-world references \cite{williams2016situated}.

-To address this issue, 1) we introduce the Semantic Scanpath, a novel representation that combines a textual representation of the user's gaze path over semantic Areas-of-Interest with transcription of the concurrent utterance; 2) we show that this representation allows LLM-based multi-modal dialogue interaction by relating underspecified user requests to the correct objects while dismissing irrelevant objects through reasoning about scene context and gaze behavior.
-We evaluate the concepts with an LLM-enhanced robot assistant system \cite{Tanneberg2024,wang2024lami} in different scenarios and across multiple tasks; 3) we show successful integration on a different robotic platform and discuss the implications of such results and future perspectives for more natural human-robot interaction.
+To address this issue, 1) we introduce the Semantic Scanpath, a novel representation that combines a textual representation of the user's gaze path over semantic Areas-of-Interest with transcription of the concurrent utterance; 2) we show that this representation allows LLM-based multi-modal dialogue interaction by relating underspecified user requests to the correct objects while dismissing irrelevant objects based on scene context and gaze behavior.
+Building on prior work on LLM-enhanced robot assistant systems \cite{Tanneberg2024,wang2024lami}, we evaluate the performance with an LLM-enhanced robot assistant in different scenarios and across multiple tasks and considering multiple control conditions; 3) we show successful integration on a different robotic platform and discuss the implications of our results and future perspectives for natural human-robot interaction.